AlexWFreitas/website_examples/README.md

-This repository will contain websites I developed on my studies.
+This repository will contain websites I developed during my studies.

 Each website developed will have its own branch.